 Silent space

-We have recently become aware of a project called ‘Silent Space’.
+A few years ago become aware of a project called ‘Silent Space’.
 The simple aim of the project is to encourage garden owners to set aside an area where visitors can enjoy peace and quiet without noise or chatter or mobile phones.
 We know that many visitors to our garden appreciate the tranquillity which our garden as a whole offers, so we thought we would find out more about this project.
 Here are a few snippets from the Silent Space website…

 There’s nothing complicated about a Silent Space.
 It’s an area of a garden or a park, already enjoyed by the public, that is reserved for silent visiting.
 While some gardens run their space for as little as a few hours a week, others are permanent.